 Jim Jackson is the principal designer at Letterfit design studio in London.

-Jim’s studio-based specialisations are in publication design, art direction, typography, photography, web-based design with content management and certain forms of data engineering, primarily in developing Python-based web applications.
+Jim’s studio-based specialisations are in publication design, art direction, typography, photography, web-based design with content management and some levels of data engineering, primarily in developing Python-based web applications.

 Origin of the studio’s name :